How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 In addition to everything listed above, there will be other items that can add up over time.
 Want someplace to put your frames during an inspection that’s easily within reach?
 Try a frame holder (available here on Amazon).
 I have one and use it for almost every hive inspection.

 Need a place to keep your tools?
 We keep ours in an old nuc box.
-You can buy a toolbox specially designed to hold your smoker, etc. if you want to.
+You can buy a toolbox specially designed to hold your smoker, etc., if you want to.

 You can buy a clamp to grip and lift frames for about $10.
-Personally, I do not think it is necessary, but some people apparently buy them and like them.
+Personally, I do not think it is necessary, but some people buy them and like them.

 Honey Extracting Equipment